Junlin-Yin/audio2video/README.md

 6. For each pair of matched mouth & teeth texture and target frame, transfer and Laplacian pyramid blend synthesized texture onto the target frame to form a final frame.
 Combine final frame sequence and input audio to get the final speaker's video.

 ## Dataset
 In this project, I use US former president Obama's weekly address as the audio and video dataset.
-Raw data and preprocessed data can be found in raw/*.
+Raw data links and preprocessed data can be found in ```raw/*```.

 I use preprocessed audio and video data mentioned above to train the delayed LSTM.
-For demonstration, I choose audio from this speech: ["Improving Economic Security by Strengthening and Modernizing the Unemployment Insurance System"](https://www.youtube.com/watch?v=6jlaKyvf8WA) as input (saved at input/mp3/a015.mp3) and video from this speech: ["Congress Must Move Forward, Not Back On Wall Street Reform"](https://www.youtube.com/watch?v=6qylcsQjLTA) (saved at target/mp4/t187.mp4) as target, to generate the final output video (saved at output/a015t187/final.mp4).
+For demonstration, I choose audio from this speech: ["Improving Economic Security by Strengthening and Modernizing the Unemployment Insurance System"](https://www.youtube.com/watch?v=6jlaKyvf8WA) as input (saved at ```input/mp3/a015.mp3```) and video from this speech: ["Congress Must Move Forward, Not Back On Wall Street Reform"](https://www.youtube.com/watch?v=6qylcsQjLTA) (saved at ```target/mp4/t187.mp4```) as target, to generate the final output video (saved at ```output/a015t187/final_*.mp4```).
 Of course you can try other data as inputs and targets, even resources other than Obama's weekly address.

 ## Directory
 ```